My Teaching Practice and Pedagogy:

 .

-Throughout my teaching career, I have provided productive, effective and responsive research consultation, guidance and mentorship to my students, supported and prepared them for their international graduate education (in architecture and design-centered disciplines), created and developed several courses in architecture (in-person, remote, English), worked with a founding academic team at the intersection of architecture and urban design, co-created core curriculum in these two disciplines, assisted teaching communities with their inclusive course content developments, their teaching practice, organized and published research-based exhibitions, lectures, symposiums, talks, workshops, roundtable discussions, research tours, etc. It has always been an honor for me to receive positive feedback from my graduate and undergraduate students in architecture, interior and urban design thanks to my outstanding student-centered pedagogy, clear learning objectives, well-structured course contents, excellent knowledge on essential and most recent resources in architectural design, my full commitment to scientific integrity, practice-oriented mindset, positive and clear communication, never-ending knowledge exchange with them.
+Throughout my teaching career, I have provided productive, effective and responsive research consultation, guidance and mentorship to my students, supported and prepared them for their international graduate education (in architecture and design-centered disciplines), created and developed several courses in architecture (in-person, remote), worked with a founding academic team at the intersection of architecture and urban design, co-created core curriculum in these two disciplines, assisted teaching communities with their inclusive course content developments, their teaching practice, organized and published research-based exhibitions, lectures, symposiums, talks, workshops, roundtable discussions, research tours, etc. It has always been an honor for me to receive positive feedback from my graduate and undergraduate students in architecture, interior and urban design thanks to my outstanding student-centered pedagogy, clear learning objectives, well-structured course contents, excellent knowledge on essential and most recent resources in architectural design, and my full commitment to scientific and architectural integrity.

 .